KDE/websites-hig-kde-org/HIG/source/components/editing/grid.rst

 Is this the right control?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Grids are similar to :doc:`lists <list>` used to display a sortet or unsortet
+Grids are similar to :doc:`lists <list>` used to display a sorted or unsorted
 number of items.
 All items should be of the same kind.

 Behavior